vulpemventures/synthetic-asset-smart-contract/synthetic-asset-contract.rst

 - Issuer

-  - Issues the Synth on request from the Sponsor
+  - Issues the Synth on request from the sponsor
   - Liquidates the Synth if the value of the collateral becomes inadequate
   - Takes profit in the form of the payout on redemption.
 The amount of payout is calculated based on the amount of Synth issued